 top of page

-Spiritual Life and Our Emotions Part 1
+Spiritual Life and Our Emotions: Toward Wholeness and Integration

 Transformation of our emotion life remains one of the greatest challenges confronting us on our spiritual path.

-Indeed, perhaps in exasperation, many historical strands of Christianity relegated feelings to an inferior and suspect status, often seeing them as manifestations of female weakness far less trustworthy and more 'primitive' than 'male' rational powers.
-Strong feelings needed to be muted for fear of muddying objectivity, with 'dispassion' being seen as somehow superior.
-Some emotions, like anger, even found themselves onto lists of deadly sins.
-However, in reality our so called 'objective' thoughts are not separate from our feeling life, and we deceive ourselves to not recognise their true interdependence.
+In reality, our so-called ‘objective’ thoughts are never separate from our feeling life; we deceive ourselves when we fail to recognise their deep interdependence.
 This myth of rational objectivity is more exposed in our current post-modern culture where we also recognise that we can be strongly emotional and lucid at the same time.
 Furthermore, we also now know that the practice of dissociating ourselves from our emotions, especially our darker or more uncomfortable ones, can seriously disrupt our ability to think clearly and act morally.

-In contemporary times, emotional experience is embraced as part of our holistic spirituality, and understood to have an essential role in our full humanity and holiness.
-Martha Nussbaum, a distinguished American philosopher, argues that emotions help us see what is important in life - what moves us, and so help us recognise important truths.
-They are ways of embodied knowing with an important evaluative essence.
 Any aspect of experience can mediate the Divine, and feelings also often provide a powerful window to the Holy.
 We can meet the Creator Spirit in the glory of a morning sunrise, in the intricacy of a leaf, or in the sense of awe at the power present in a moorland landscape.
 The Spirit also lives in the world community's sense of compassion for those trapped in situations of disaster, poverty or oppression.
 Feelings such as grief tell us what we value and the importance of what we care about.

 Feelings have an object, an 'aboutness', it is this intentionality that reveals their evaluative purpose.
 Jung argued that it was because Nazi Germany separated off their feeling function that the atrocities happened.
 Anyone truly in touch with the full range of their emotions could not have knowingly participated in running the death camps.
 Through human history very 'rational' arguments have been made to justify atrocities ranging from the slave trade, to female suppression, to genocide, to genetic manipulation of food sources.
 Modern neurological research also demonstrates that impairments in emotional capacity, such as those caused by brain damage in areas essential for emotional processing, can actually retard our ability to make sound decisions.
 Ignatius Loyola, in the 16th Century, also understood the importance of our emotions in the spiritual life, as a key part of our felt inner process of discernment.